-Research suggests that 70% of urban, minority youth report experiencing some form of discrimination and over 40% of those experiences were perceived as at least "somewhat disturbing" 16.
-Racial discrimination across settings has been linked with negative outcomes at school including poorer academic motivation, engagement, ^{17,18} and school bonding.
-19 Perceived discrimination specifically at school has been linked with poorer academic performance, including lower grade point averages (GPAs) and student engagement, 20 as well as an increased likelihood of high school dropout.21 This research highlights a clear relationship between discrimination and important school outcomes, regardless of whether discrimination was experienced within or outside of the school setting, and a corresponding opportunity for school stakeholders to mitigate the impacts of discrimination in order to educate and care for the whole child and ultimately achieve their educational mission.
-Although some studies have examined students' personal experiences of societal discrimination as it relates to their schooling,3 this research is relatively limited, particularly among students with elevated risks of aggression; however, this may be a particularly sensitive group given that discrimination has been associated with increased externalizing behaviors.22 As such, it is critical to not only prevent these experiences before they occur, but identify potential buffers that can offset some of the harmful impacts of these negative and damaging experiences.
+Research suggests that 70% of urban, youth of color report experiencing some form of discrimination and over 40% of those experiences were perceived as at least "somewhat disturbing."
+Racial discrimination across settings has been linked with negative outcomes at school including poorer academic motivation, engagement, 17,18 and school bonding.
+19 Perceived discrimination specifically at school has been linked with poorer academic performance, including lower grade point averages (GPAs) and student engagement,20 as well as an increased likelihood of high school dropout.21 This research highlights a clear relationship between discrimination and important school outcomes, regardless of whether discrimination was experienced within or outside of the school setting.
+This points to a corresponding need for educators to mitigate the impacts of racial discrimination to educate and care for the whole child and ultimately achieve their educational mission.
+Although some studies have examined students' personal experiences of societal discrimination as it relates to their schooling,3 this research is relatively limited, particularly among students with elevated risks of aggression.
+Given that discrimination has been associated with increased externalizing symptoms, 22 it is critical to not only prevent racial discrimination experiences before they occur, but identify potential buffers that can offset the harmful impacts of these damaging experiences.